h43z/writeups/0323-intigriti.md

 Let's give this bfcache a try and see how it works in action.

-![enter image description here](https://imgur.com/wH46vQL.png) Let's go step by step.
-First Opening a prepared payload note URL in which we put the debug URL into the `id`.
-Then opening the just fetched URL directly.
+![enter image description here](https://imgur.com/wH46vQL.png)

+Step by step, what is going on here?
+First we opened a prepared payload note URL in which we put the debug URL into the `id`.
+Then we opened the just fetched URL directly.
 As expected and tested before it's not cached.
 Next we press the browsers back button.

 Interesting at this stage, we see almost no requests happening in the dev tools, not even from cache.
 I guess the page must come from the bfcache then and the chrome dev tools just don't indicate it in any way.
 The page just appears out of thin "bfcache" air.